gbusto/overseer/NEW_GAME_PLAN.md

 - Players have 3 backpack inventory slots plus one item they can hold in hand (4 total)
 - Strategic decisions must be made about what to carry:
   - Carrying multiple control cards means being ready for different attacks
-  - Carrying repair kits means maintaining suit integrity
+  - Carrying health packs means being able to heal when damaged
   - Carrying weapons means being ready to damage KORO when exposed
   - Carrying the flashlight helps during darkness attacks
 - Players can share items with nearby teammates by transferring directly to their inventory